agraef/raptor7/README.md

 Also, there's no support for macro controls yet.
 It would make some sense to add this now that we have the capability to configure inverted mappings.
 But it would also make the interaction with the MIDI learn facility more complicated, so some effort will be needed to keep things as simple as possible when we add this.

-On the positive side, Raptor's MIDI map files are just Lua tables and their structure is fairly simple, so it's not too hard to process them in Lua, or even generate the data from map file formats of other programs.
+On the positive side, Raptor's MIDI map files are just Lua tables and their structure is fairly simple, so it shouldn't be too hard to process them in Lua, or even generate the data from map file formats of other programs.

 ### Controller Support